 Singhi & Co., Chartered Accountants, have consented to the said appointment and confirmed that their appointment, if made, would be within the limits specified under Section 141(3)(g) of the Act.
 They have further confirmed that they are not disqualified to be appointed as statutory auditors in terms of the provisions of the proviso to Section 139(1) and Section 141(3) of the Act and the provisions of the Companies (Audit and Auditors) Rules, 2014.
 The Auditors Report and Secretarial Audit Report to the members for the financial year under review does not contain any qualification, reservation or adverse remark or disclaimer.

 The Statutory Auditors have not reported any fraud during the year under review.

 Cost Records and Cost Auditors

 The Company is required to maintain cost records under Companies (Cost Records and Audit) Rules, 2014.
 Accordingly, cost records have been maintained by the Company.
 The Company has appointed K.G.
 Goyal & Co., as Cost Auditors for conducting cost audit for the year 2022-23.

-Pursuant to provisions of Section 204 of Companies Act, 2013 and rules made there under, the Company has appointed Umesh Parikh and Associates, Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the year 2021-22.
+Pursuant to provisions of Section 204 of Companies Act, 2013 and rules made there under, the Company had appointed Parikh Dave & Associates, Practicing Company Secretaries to undertake the Secretarial Audit of the Company for the year 2021-22.
 The Secretarial Audit Report for the year 2021-22 given by Parikh Dave & Associates, Company Secretaries in practice is annexed with this report.